What is Domain Driven Design (DDD)?

 A Collection of Principles and Patterns

-…… Into Domain Models as Developed Software Abstractions
+…… Into Technology Domain Models as Software Abstractions

-The key take away from that definition is “Domain Models” as “Developed Software Abstractions“.
+The key take away from that definition is “Business Domain” as “Technology Software Abstractions“.

-Using the Software Design Abstraction the Domain Model becomes the Technology Code Base as it is developed during the Agile Sprint Iterations.
+Using the Software Design Abstraction the Technology Domain Model becomes the resulting Developed Code Base during the Agile Sprint Iterations.

 The Domain Model Is the Code